 At the time of writing, entry to the Ernst Fuchs Museum costs €11 for an adult.
 You also have the opportunity to buy artwork, including (I believe) some originals.

 You might want to precede (or follow) a visit with a wander through the surrounding woods.
 For example, a hiking path goes around the back of the property and up toward the Jubiläumswarte viewing tower.

 We tried the walk and passed through a couple of butterfly-filled meadows, got some excellent views across Vienna, and eventually emerged on a road with a nice little restaurant on it (the BergGasthof on Ulmenstraße).

 How to get to the museum

 Just follow the directions given on the Otto Wagner Villa page.
-The museum is a little out the way, up in the wooded hills that bound the west side of Vienna, but accessible by bus from the Hütteldorf station on the U4 subway line.
+The museum is somewhat out the way, up in the wooded hills that bound the west side of Vienna, but accessible by bus from the Hütteldorf station on the U4 subway line.

 Address: Hüttelbergstraße 26, 1140 | Website